aliahunbaev/playfighter/content/posts/day-4.md

 so i talked to rohan in the gym today, and he just fucking studies and does gym all fucking day, zero partying, zero going out, it’s all things that either benefit him as a student, benefit his career, or benefit his body.

-and i talked to andrew sun today in the student dining hall, who said he watched my youtube video and read my substack (his girl was there and said they read it together which is sweet and funny as fuck), and he said he knew maggie too and he talked about how fucking cracked she is with the work and pushing herself,
+and i talked to andrew sun today in the student dining hall, who said he watched my youtube video and read my substack (his girl was there and said they read it together which is sweet and funny), and he said he knew maggie too and he talked about how fucking cracked she is with the work and pushing herself,

 and i remembered that i need to be around people like that.